diablozzq/kickstart.nvim/notes.md

 git clone https://github.com/nvim-lua/kickstart.nvim.git ~/.config/nvim
 ```

+### Spell

+- zg - marks the word as a good spelling and saves to
+  `~/.config/nvim/spell/en.utf-8.add`
+- [s and ]s move between misspelled words
+- z= - suggestions for the word

 ## Tricks

+* You can put files in `~/.config/nvim/ftplugin/` which are auto loaded on file
+  types for filetype specific configs
 * You can change .alacritty.yml and it will update live w/out restart
 * `!` - shows keybinds
 * `!ls -alth` - bang can be used to run commands